ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 [4] "NBR2 (uc002idg.3)" "NBR2 (uc002idh.3)" "NBR1 (uc010czd.3)"
 ```

-Like how we extract the *BRCA1*-only annotations, we contrust a new `GeneRegionTrack`.
+Like how we extract *BRCA1*-only annotations, we construct a new `GeneRegionTrack`.

 ```r
 grtrack_symbol <- GeneRegionTrack(